 When you modify object properties in the property pane, you can switch between automatic and manual applying of properties.
-This means that you can select whether only the selected object is modified, or if also the next objects of the same type that you create use the current values.
+This means that you can select whether only the selected object is modified, or whether Tekla Structures also uses the current values the next time you create an object of the same type.